 - Saliva: A saliva test is used for detection of drugs consumed within the past few days.
-This method can detect illicit substances like heroin and cocaine, but less reliable in detecting marijuana.
+This method can detect illicit substances like 6-MAM and cocaine, but less reliable in detecting MMJ.

 - Breath: This type of test is mainly performed to determine the amount of alcohol in the blood.
 Hand-held machine is used to test for alcohol consumption.
 Disposable devices are also available over-the-counter.